Information for schools

 Unlike the Summer/Schools Series, which is a cumulative "league" of points, the Otago Schools Individual Championships are a one day competition where students compete to "take the title" on that day only.
 The event is usually held on a weekend anytime between March - May.
 It is an OY level club event, using the electronic Sportident system.
 Because this is a computerised system, students pre-enter this competition in advance, unlike the Summer / Schools Series where they just enter on the day.
 Entry forms for the Otago Schools Champs will be available on the website.

 Certificates are awarded to the placegetters in each grade category for their performance that day.
-There is the Jon Searle Memorial Trophy for the Senior School Boys Champion, and two silver Smith Cups each for Senior and Junior School Girls Champion.
+There is the Jon Searle Memorial Trophy for the Senior School Boys Champion, the YODA Chalice for Junior Boys Champion, and two silver Smith Cups each for Senior and Junior School Girls Champion.

 SOUTH ISLAND and NATIONAL SCHOOLS CHAMPS

 Keen students can go on to represent their schools at the New Zealand Secondary Schools Orienteering Championships, held in differing locations around the country each year.
 This event comprises a Sprint Event, a Long Distance Event, and a Relay.

 At this regional or national level of school competition, there are Championship and Standard grades as outlined above.